manwar/theweeklychallenge/content/blog/design-pattern-factory.md

 It declares behavior that consuming classes must implement.

-Here, we say: Any class that does with 'Shape' must provide a `draw` method.
+Here, we say: Any class that does with `Shape` must provide a `draw` method.

-This ensures consistency: all shapes must know how to "draw themselves."
+This ensures consistency: all shapes must know how to `"draw themselves"`.

 Let's do the same using experimental `class` feature now.

+Please note, this isn't drop-in replacement for `Moo` version, just workaround until we have support for `roles` in the `class` feature.

 <br>